jpreher/cassie_documentation/README.md

 ### Development Computer

-The packages are built around a ROS framework, we recommend following the instructions for installing the Desktop version of [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) if you used Ubuntu 18.04, or if using an older version using [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu). *Note: We have only tested on hardware with Melodic, however, there does not appear to be any compatability issues in simulation for Kinetic, you will just need to manually upgrade a few packages as shown below.*
+The packages are built around a ROS framework, we recommend following the instructions for installing the Desktop-Full version of [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu) if you used Ubuntu 18.04, or if using an older version using [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu). *Note: We have only tested on hardware with Melodic, however, there does not appear to be any compatability issues in simulation for Kinetic, you will just need to manually upgrade a few packages as shown below.*

 and then install several necessary packages
 ``` bash